 It is practically impossible to say in advance how many sessions with a psychologist you will need and how often they should be held.
 Everything is very individual.
 Sometimes it only takes a few sessions, and the situation calms down in a very short time.

-In order to get an answer to these questions, you must have an initial consultation with a specialist.
+To get an answer to these questions, you need an initial consultation with a specialist.

 Psychotherapy treatment is considered successful when symptoms subside and children feel better in the long term.
 It is important to remember that psychotherapy does not eliminate all mental problems.
 Even afterwards, life will continue to have ups and downs, easy and difficult phases.
 Conflicts will need to be resolved and crises will need to be overcome.

 As we can see, the situations in which it is worth consulting a child psychologist are very different from one another.
-Even in the same case, such as a divorce of parents, for example, one child will need help, and another is capable of handling it independently or with the help of relatives.
+Even in the same case, such as a divorce of parents, for example, one child will need help, and another is able to cope with it independently or with the help of relatives.
 But we are of the opinion that it is better to go to a specialist too early (even when the need for help is not obvious) than too late.
 The earlier you start to act, the less time it will take to solve the problem.